 Chrysanthemum

-She broke ground in 2016 as the first trans woman finalist of the Women of the World Poetry Slam, and her teams were champions of the Rustbelt Regional Poetry Slam and the inaugural FEM Slam.
-Through a MacColl Johnson Fellowship from the Rhode Island Foundation, she organized the Vanishing Point Writing Retreat to connect Asian poets in diaspora through collaborative, peer-led instruction.
-At the American Repertory Theater's OBERON, she and Justice Ameer debuted ANTHEM, an interdisciplinary show weaving stories, music, and media arts to explore histories of trans survival.
+Chrysanthemum broke ground as a finalist of the 2016 Women of the World Poetry Slam.
+Her teams were champions of the Rustbelt Poetry Slam and the first-ever FEM Slam.
+Through a MacColl Johnson Fellowship awarded by the Rhode Island Foundation, she organized the Vanishing Point Writing Retreat to connect Asian poets in diaspora through collaborative, peer-led instruction.
+Chrysanthemum modeled this after Rachel McKibbens’ Pink Door Writing Retreat, of which she is an alumna.

 Selected publications and performances